-Carla Jean L. 33 Filipino Educational Background: Bachelor of Science in Pinili, Head, Computer Engineering from Far Eastern University Information Institute of Technology - Manila (formerly FEU-East Technology Asia College).
-Dept. ^{1/} Work Experience: With more than 10 years of experience in banking in the field of information technology.
-Jonah Xerxes N. 39 Filipino Educational Background: PATTS College of De Castro, OIC, Aeronautical, Aircraft Technician at MIA Road, Collection Dept. Paranaque City.
-Work Experience: 5 years of experience in legal and collection at Financing Company and 10 years of experience in legal and collection at banking industry.
-John Paulo S. 33 Filipino Educational Background: Paat, Acting Head Bachelor of Science in Commerce Major in Internal Internal Audit Auditing at Far Eastern University, graduated in 2010.
-Dept. Work Experience: With more than 10 years of experience in the field of internal auditing mostly in banking industry.
+Roslyn Agustin Head, Credit and Loans Departments 49 Filipino Educational Background: Silliman University Bachelor of Business Administration major in General Business.
+Work Experience: With more than 20 years of experience in banking in the field of credit underwriting and loans administration.
+Yuan Zheng, Acting Head, Information Technology Dept. ^{3/} Taiwanese Educational Background: Bachelor of Science in Computer Engineering from Far Eastern University Institute of Technology - Manila (formerly FEU-East Asia College).
+Work Experience: With more than 10 years of experience in banking in the field of information technology.
+Jonah Xerxes N. De Castro, OIC, Collection Dept. 40 Filipino Educational Background: PATTS College of Aeronautical, Aircraft Technician at MIA Road, Paranaque City.
+Work Experience: With more than 15 years of experience in legal and collection functions in a financing and banking industry.
+Patricia Tapalla, Head Internal Audit Dept. 55 Filipino Educational Background: Graduated from St. Scholastica's College - Manila with a degree of Bachelor of Science in Commerce Major in Accounting.
+Passed the CPA board examination on May 1990.
+Work Experience: With 35 years of banking experience in various roles in Internal Audit, Risk Management, Compliance, Accounting, Loan Operations, Loan Documentation and Branch Banking Operations.

-1/ - Resigned effective on 16 May 2023.
-Yuan Zheng was appointed as Acting Head, Information Technology Dept. effective on 16 May 2023.
+3/- Back to Yuanta Commercial Bank effective on 01 April 2024.
+Ronnie B. Hombre was appointed as the Head of Information Technology Dept. effective on 03 April 2024.